"How to Start & Run a B&B", published by How To Books at £12.99, is available as an eBook for £9.99See Offer.

 Travellers choose to stay for over 50 million guest-nights in British B&Bs.
 The Bed and Breakfast Association exists to represent this vital sector of business, and to inform and support its members.

 Above: Our Chairman, David Weston, addressing the first International B&B Conference in Shanghai, China, on 20th June 2017.
-A full report on the conference and on B&Bs in China will be in the Summer issue of our member magazine, Bed & Breakfast News.
+A full report on the conference and on B&Bs in China was in the Summer 2017 issue of our member magazine, Bed & Breakfast News.

 B&B Association "Alerts" leads to Arrest